Pull to refresh

 Overview

-On December 8, 2024, Bashar al-Assad's regime collapsed after a lightning 11-day offensive by rebel forces led by Hayat Tahrir al-Sham.
-The 53-year Assad family dynasty ended not with a prolonged siege but with regime forces simply melting away.
-Assad fled to Moscow.
-On January 7, 2025, a Qatar Airways flight landed in Damascus—the first international arrival in 13 years—as the new transitional government began the monumental task of rebuilding a shattered nation.
+On December 8, 2024, Bashar al-Assad's regime collapsed after an 11-day offensive by Hayat Tahrir al-Sham, ending the 53-year dynasty.
+Regime forces simply melted away, and Assad fled to Moscow.
+On January 7, 2025, a Qatar Airways flight landed in Damascus, the first international arrival in 13 years, as the new transitional government began the monumental task of rebuilding a shattered nation.

 What happens next will determine whether Syria joins the ranks of post-conflict success stories or descends into the chaos that consumed Libya and Iraq after their dictators fell.
 With 7 million internally displaced, a $216 billion reconstruction bill, sectarian violence flaring, and competing foreign powers jockeying for influence, Syria's new leaders face challenges that toppling Assad never prepared them for.
-The resumption of international flights is more than logistics—it's a test of whether the world believes this transition can work.
+The resumption of international flights reveals whether the world believes this transition can work.

 Key Indicators